lmullen/lincolnmullen.com/content/courses/data.2023/index.md

 **Analysis assignments (4 × 10% = 40%).** You will do four analysis assignments, each demonstrating a specific skill in data analysis.
 For these assignments you will be use a historical dataset and asked some interpretative questions.
 You will prepare a [Quarto](https://quarto.org) document containing prose, code, and tables or visualizations to answer the historical questions and, as necessary, explain your methods.
 For these assignment I will provide a dataset that you can work with (but see below).

 **Final project (35%).** You will designate one of the analysis assignments as a stepping stone to your final project.
 For that analysis assignment, you will use the same dataset that you will use for the final project.
 You will try out one of the methods we are learning on that dataset.
 In addition to the normal feedback that I will provide on an assignment, I will also give you guidance about how to refine and expand your analysis, visualizations, and interpretations.
 Then, you will expand and revise the work you did in the analysis assignment for the final project.
 This expanded version should include more prose and citations, not to exceed 1,500 words.
 You may do this assignment either in a Quarto notebook or in an Observable notebook.
 The visualizations and data analysis should be expanded if necessary and refined in each case to the level of quality that would be expected in a published article.
 Each table and figure must have a caption written in complete sentences.
 Explain your methods as needed, but write in a way which would be understandable and compelling to any historian working in your field.
 The final assignment will be evaluated according to two primary criteria: (1) Did the visualizations significantly improve in refinement and quality?
-(2) Does the combination of prose and visualizations convey a meaningful historical argument?
+(2) Does the combination of prose and visualizations convey a meaningful historical argument? **Due by 12pm on Monday, May 15.**

 ## Schedule